Myers Briggs: Examples of Rational Personalities in Stories

 INTJ (Mastermind)INTJ Masterminds are better than any other type at brainstorming approaches to situations.
 Strong-willed and very self-assured, they make decisions quickly.
 But though they are decisive, they are flexible in their planning to accommodate changing situations.
 They tend to excel at judging the usefulness of ideas and will apply whatever seems most efficient to them in accomplishing their clearly envisioned goals.
 To Masterminds, what matters is getting it done—but also learning the principles of how to get it done efficiently and well, that is, at a professional level of quality.
 However, they may not give much thought to the social cost of getting there, focusing so tightly on their own pursuits that they can ignore the points of view and wishes of others.

 - Walter White made a climb to power into what became a powerful drug empire, with his descent into madness demonstrating his ruthlessness, genius, ambition, and dedication.

-- Gus Fring mirrors many of the qualities of Walter, but was already controlling his empire.
-The conflict between two for power is a lot of what makes the latter half of the series so great.
+- Gus Fring mirrors many of the qualities of Walter, but is already in control of his empire.
+The conflict between two INT Js for power is a lot of what makes the latter half of the series so great.